Unwanted, unconventional and unrelenting: the Michael Wroblewski story

 Football, though, remained his primary focus.
 His goal had been — and always would be — to play it at Michigan.

-Even when he became one of the better players in the state after arriving at the University of Detroit Jesuit, that didn't change.
+That didn't change even when he became one of the better lacrosse players in the state after arriving at the University of Detroit Jesuit.